 - 88% believe that nurturing employee experience can make talent recruitment and retention more effective.

 - 84% report that positive employee experience benefits their ability to engage.

 - Positive employee experiences make staff more productive, according to 82% of employees.

-In the words of Amanda Scott, Head of Talent and Rewards Business at Willis Tower Watson, ‘To succeed, they [employers] must start with a bold employee experience strategy that supports their business strategy and is based on a consistent model.
+‘To succeed, they [employers] must start with a bold employee experience strategy that supports their business strategy and is based on a consistent model.
 Then, they can turn to execution — adapting programs and policies reflective of flexible work, paying employees fairly, enhancing benefit delivery and wellbeing programs, supporting workers in a more agile and flexible workspace, and aligning Total Rewards programs to meet the needs of a diverse workforce.’

 Why does employee experience matter?

 Employee engagement and employee experience may be distinct concepts.
 But, as we love to remind you, it’s impossible to manage one without considering the other.
 And employee experience covers just about everything.
 So there’s more or less an infinite number of ways it can go wrong.